jfly/snow/nixos-modules/kodi-colusita/README.md

    - Do NOT allow media deletion!
 2. Start up Kodi.
 3. It should ask if you want to enable Jellyfin.
 Say yes.
 4. A "Select main server" modal will pop up.
-Fill in "jellyfin.snow.jflei.com"
+Fill in `jellyfin.snow.jflei.com`
 5. Fill in the username and password from step 1.
 6. When asked about playback mode, select "Add-on".
 7. Addons > Jellyfin > Settings > Advanced > Startup delay (in seconds): set this to 5.
    Why the hack?
-This is because Kodi often starts Jellyfin up before the network has finished initialzing.
+This is because Kodi often starts Jellyfin up before the network has finished initializing.
 Ideally Jellyfin would change to be more resilient to that.
 For more details:
      - <https://github.com/jellyfin/jellyfin-kodi/issues/343>: mentions the
        startup delay workaround we're using